 What is no-fault car insurance and which states have it?

-What does it mean to be a no-fault insurance state?
+What does no fault insurance mean?
 There are three approaches that states use to incorporate no-fault auto insurance:

 1. True no-fault states.
 No-fault states require you to purchase no-fault insurance.
 This is also called Personal Injury Protection (PIP) insurance.
 True no-fault states also restrict your ability to sue an at-fault driver.